xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

 instance hasLimits : HasLimits AffineScheme.{u}
 ```

-*Natural Language:* The category of affine schemes has all limits and colimits.
+The category of affine schemes has all limits and colimits.
 These are computed via the equivalence with the opposite category of commutative rings.

 == Fullness and Faithfulness